Skip to main content

 Installation

-In your module-level build.gradle or settings.gradle file, add JitPack repository:
+In your project-level build.gradle or settings.gradle file, add JitPack repository:

 dependencyResolutionManagement {